palaciosjose/Sistema-codigos_5.1/README.md

    `config/db_credentials.php` and fill in your database details.
 This file is ignored by Git so your credentials remain private.

+When deploying the application, remember to copy the sample file if `config/db_credentials.php` does not exist yet.

 During installation the system will automatically create `config/db_credentials.php` with the data you provide.